 A fixed rate exchange is a type of exchange when customers know the exact amount they are getting.
 The fixed rate exchange is independent of market volatility.
 This means that changes in the coins rates do not affect the fixed rate swap.

 When you create a fixed rate exchange you have 20 minutes to send us the deposit.
 The time limit is due to the fact that the coins rates can change at any time.
 However, we can guarantee the invariance of the amount you receive within 20 minutes from the exchange start.

 Fixed rate exchanges also have upper limits on the amount sent.

-The good news is fixed rate exchange takes only several minutes.
+The good news is a fixed rate exchange takes only several minutes.
 Because it needs a little time from the deposit receipt to send the coins to the customer.

-What is floating rate exchange?
+What is a floating rate exchange?

-Unlike fixed rate exchange a floating rate exchange may bring unexpected results.
+Unlike a fixed rate exchange a floating rate exchange may bring unexpected results.
 The market is in constant change.
 It can change for better or for worse.
 As a result, the amount of crypto you receive may be different from what you expected at the beginning of the exchange.
 It can bring you either more or less coins.

 Let’s sum up all the differences between these two exchange types.

 The main difference between a fixed rate exchange and a floating rate exchange is the risks you take while swapping.
 The fixed rate exchange allows you to avoid any change in the amount received.
 In opposite, you can get more or less coins than expected when choosing floating rate exchanges.

 Floating rate exchanges are not restricted by anything.
 However, setting upper limit is a necessary measure for fixed rate exchanges since SimpleSwap takes all the risks of cryptocurrency volatility and this risk grows with the amount of coins.